jhnbyrn/951-KLR-PAGES/dme_post_ignition_overview.md

 For the cranking situation, we fire the injectors after every spark event.
 The cranking flag 23h.2 gets cleared when rpm exceeds the temperature-dependent threshold in Map 3, which is 800rpm for most cases.

-The second case is one of two kinds of acceleration enrichment (discussed in detail in the link above - the other kind discussed tere doesn't trigger this extra injection event).
-You can think of this low-rpm acceleration enrichment as being somewhat analagous to a carburettor pump-shot - it's delivered just once but it should come as soon as possible when the airflow increase that triggers it is detected.
+The second case is one of two kinds of acceleration enrichment (discussed in detail in the link above - the other kind discussed there doesn't trigger this extra injection event).
+You can think of this low-rpm acceleration enrichment as being somewhat analogous to a carburettor pump-shot - it's delivered just once but it should come as soon as possible when the airflow that triggers it is detected.

 The need for this fuel shot is indicated by 21h.7.
-That flag gets set under certain acceleration conditions and if we find that it's set just after the first spark, then we do a special injection event just for this.
-Normally when this happens, the entire injector pulse is just whatever value the pump shot calls for.
+That flag gets set under certain acceleration conditions, and if we find now that it's set just after the first spark, then we do a special injection event just for this.
+Normally when this happens, the entire injector pulse will be just whatever value the pump shot calls for.
 But it's possible that the injectors might still be turned on from the previous injection event, and in that case we just add our pump shot value to the timer without stopping inejection.

 ## Fuel cuts
 There are various conditions that require fuel to be completely cut: